Code-Institute-Submissions/MS1-4/readme.md

 ***Notes:***
 * Border/stroke outline of text does not work on IE browser.
 This only affects the design and not the functioanlity of the site.
 * SVG images may not work on older versions of browsers.
 * Date input type does not display date picker on Safari.
-Placeholder text has been used as a fallback to indicate to the visitor to type the date in the correct format: dd/mm/yyyy.
+A polyfill was attempted but not successfully implemented.

 ### Responsiveness / Mobile-Friendly
 The site's reponsiveness was continuously monitored during the development stage using Chromes *Dev Tools*.
 Further testing was done using [Responsive Test Tool](http://responsivetesttool.com/) which allowed for testing on additional devices - no errors were recorded.